Withholding tax on rental income

 An Individual Tax Number (ITN) is required when making the Notification.
 A non-resident owner may obtain an ITN by filing Form T1261 “Application for a Canada Revenue Agency Individual Tax Number (ITN) for Non-Residents”.

 Non-resident owners who fail to notify the CRA within the 10-day period may be subject to a penalty of up to $2,500 ($25 per day for each day the notification is late).
 The penalty is applicable regardless of whether any withholding tax is payable with respect to the disposition.
-And the CRA is taking an aggressive approach in recent years to timely compliance with the requirements under section 116.

 For a certificate of compliance to be issued, the required withholding tax payment calculated in the Request must be provided to the Receiver General when a “Notice to Pay” is received.

-the seller is a non-resident of Canada.
+you are a non-resident of Canada.

-the seller is not liable to pay any amount to the CRA for any previous tax year.
+you are not liable to pay any amount to the CRA for any previous tax year.

 the disposition for which a certificate of compliance under section 116 has been issued.